 SCS Lead Safe

-The Michigan Safe Drinking Water Act has changed to better protect the health of our citizens.
-New water sampling rules have been added to better detect possible lead in your drinking water.
+The Michigan Safe Drinking Water Act has changed to better protect our citizens' health.
+New water sampling rules have been added to detect possible lead in your drinking water better.
 These changes require communities, including St. Clair Shores, with lead service lines and older housing stock, to do more sampling.
 This new sampling method is expected to result in higher lead results, not because the water source or quality for residents has changed, rather, because the Act has more stringent sampling procedures and analysis.

 YES!
-The water source, the water treatment and our water quality are safe!
-The City of St Clair Shores is not in violation of the Michigan Safe Drinking Water Act as it meets all safety standards as required by the State of Michigan.
+The water source, the water treatment, and our water quality are safe!
+The City of St Clair Shores does not violate the Michigan Safe Drinking Water Act as it meets all safety standards as required by the State of Michigan.
 Homes that tested above the action level (15ppb) all have lead service lines.
 If you don’t have a lead service line, you’re not at risk.
-Presently, our records indicate there are only 656 homes out of 25,303 water customers in St. Clair Shores that have lead service lines.
-If you are concerned, visit SCS Lead Safe (you're already there!) which provides information on how to minimize your risk to lead exposure.
+Our records indicate only 720 homes out of 25,303 water customers in St. Clair Shores have lead service lines.

 #3.
 What is the City doing about this issue?

 The City of St. Clair Shores is currently working to replace the 720 lead service lines (LSL) in our City.
 Through the end of 2020, the City has replaced approximately 100 LSL.
 If you have a LSL, please fill out the Water Service Replacement Agreement and send to the DPW.
 Your LSL will then be scheduled to be replaced as soon as possible.
 The Mayor and City Council are committed to resolving this issue quickly so residents will not have to worry about the quality of their drinking water.

 #4.
 Does the Great Lakes Water Authority (GLWA) treat our water for lead?

 YES.
 The GLWA treats our water so lead does not leak into the water.